COLLEGE COMPOSITION I

 Your bibliography should include a variety of types of sources—from traditional academic sources to more popular sources, which can include multi-media sources (such as film documentaries and even YouTube videos).

-Item 5: A Multimodal Rhetoric Assignment
+Item 5 (Optional, based on instructor's discretion): A Multimodal Rhetoric Assignment

 The multimodal argument you created (if the piece is online, include a link) and an explanation of the argument (250 to 500 words)